git4humans/git4humans/README.md

 g repo add origin https://github.com/pytorch/pytorch
 ```

-Since we all know, unless we are working on a big, complex project with lots of branches and collaborators, we will likely use a default remote repository with the default name `origin`.
+Since we all know, unless we are working on a big, complex project with lots of branches and collaborations, we will likely use a default remote repository with the default name `origin`.

 No need to state it explicitly.
 The tool will understand.